Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Proof of Theorem and Proposition

-In this section, we will reduce the proof of Propositions \ref{pro:tilde.u_m} and \ref{pro:xi_m} to proving the following single probabilistic lemma.
+In this section, we will reduce the proof of Theorem \ref{pro:tilde.u_m} and Proposition \ref{pro:xi_m} to proving the following single probabilistic lemma.
 The proof of this lemma, which is given in Section \ref{sec:proof.variance.in.balls}, is the main technical part of this paper.
 It makes rigorous the heuristic equation \eqref{eq:fluc.xi_m}.

-As we discussed in the heuristic arguments, we will in the following exploit that the probability for very close holes is vanishing as stated in Lemma \ref{lem:prob.distances}.
+As we discussed in the heuristic arguments, we will exploit in the following that the probability of having very close particles is vanishing as stated in Lemma \ref{lem:prob.distances}.
 In the notation of this lemma, we abbreviate

-\begin{lem} Let $\Gamma_m$ and $\Xi_m$ be defined by
+\begin{lem} Let $\Lambda_m$,$\Gamma_m$, $\Xi_m$ and $\tilde \Xi_m$ be defined by

 Then,

 \end{lem}